Gaza has lost telecom contact again, while Israel's military announces it has surrounded Gaza City

-DEIR AL-BALAH, Gaza Strip (AP) — Gaza came under its third total communications outage since the start of the war late Sunday, while Israel's military announced it had encircled Gaza City and divided the besieged coastal strip into two.
+DEIR AL-BALAH, Gaza Strip (AP) — Gaza came under the third total communications outage since the start of the war, while Israel's military announced late Sunday that it had encircled Gaza City and divided the besieged coastal strip into two.

-But the "new collapse in connectivity" across Gaza reported by internet access advocacy group NetBlocks.org and confirmed by Palestinian telecom company Paltel made it even more complicated to share details on the new stage of the military offensive.
+But the "new collapse in connectivity" across Gaza reported by internet access advocacy group NetBlocks.org and confirmed by Palestinian telecom company Paltel made it even more complicated to convey details of the new stage of the military offensive.

 “We have lost communication with the vast majority of the UNRWA team members," U.N.
 Palestinian refugee agency spokesperson Juliette Touma told The Associated Press.
-The first Gaza outage lasted 36 hours and the second one for a few hours, complicating efforts to share events on the ground.
+The first Gaza outage lasted 36 hours and the second one for a few hours.

 Earlier Sunday, Israeli warplanes struck two central Gaza refugee camps, killing at least 53 people and wounding dozens, health officials said.
 Israel said it would press on with its offensive to crush the territory's Hamas rulers, despite U.S. appeals for even brief pauses to get aid to desperate civilians.